Trump Rallies in Tennessee to Keep GOP in Control of Senate

 Earlier Tuesday, Trump raised the prospect of special counsel Robert Mueller’s Russia probe affecting the November elections and blamed Democrats for “Collusion.”
 On Twitter, he said the “13 Angry Democrats” on Mueller’s team “will be MEDDLING with the mid-term elections, especially now that Republicans (stay tough!) are taking the lead in Polls.”
 Mueller is a Republican.

-Beyond Indiana, Trump has used his Twitter page to boost California Republican gubernatorial candidate John Cox, hoping to strengthen the party’s chances of securing a spot on the ballot in November.
+Trump has also used his Twitter page to boost California Republican gubernatorial candidate John Cox, hoping to strengthen the party’s chances of securing a spot on the ballot in November.
 He has also set his sights on Montana, where Democratic Sen. Jon Tester is seeking re-election in a state Trump carried in a landslide.
-Both states have primaries on June 5.
+Both states have primaries June 5.

-The president is raising money later in the week in Texas to benefit Senate Republicans and his 2020 re-election campaign.

 Tennessee has a history of electing centrist senators and the race could be complicated by Corker’s up-and-down relationship with Trump.
 Corker once said Trump had turned the White House into an “adult day care center” and the president tweeted that Corker “couldn’t get elected dog catcher in Tennessee.”